 Step-3: HRD will forward the Recruitment Requisition Form with the recommendation of the Faculty Search Committee (FSC).
-Faculty Search Committee consists of Vice Chancellor, Dean, DYASS, HHR, Subject Expert.
+Faculty Search Committee consists of Vice Chancellor, Dean, Program Co-coordinator, DYASS, HHR, and Subject Expert.
 Following the approval to fill the positions, the HRD will start the search process through recruitment agencies, online recruitment sites, SUC website and also posts the advertisement in the leading national and international newspapers detailing the Job specifications and Job Descriptions.
 The candidates are asked to submit current CV along with brief note (around 500 words each) on Teaching Philosophy and Research interest which will help to SUC to understand written communication and suitability of the candidate for SUC.